danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 `location ~* \.(js|css)$`:

-`rewrite_by_lua_block`: This is a block where we can write lua code.
+`rewrite_by_lua_block`: This is a block where we can write Lua code.
 Something very subtle is happening here that will be hard to see without explanation.
 This block needs to be done first and make subrequests to the enclosed `location.capture` invocations.
 That is because `cache_keys` are assigned before a `rewrite_by_lua_block` can execute.
 Now you might ask, why not do a location.capture inside of a `set_by_lua_block` like we are doing above?
 You cannot do a `location.capture` inside of a `set_by_lua_block`.
 Why?
 Because according to [the docs](https://github.com/openresty/lua-nginx-module#set_by_lua) "`ngx_http_rewrite_module` does not support nonblocking I/O in its commands, Lua APIs requiring yielding the current Lua "light thread" cannot work in this directive."
 So we must do it this weird way.
 It's either that or you submit a PR...

-`ngx.location.capture("/deployment-info").body`: This directive is what makes a subrequest in lua.
+`ngx.location.capture("/deployment-info").body`: This directive is what makes a subrequest in Lua.
 In order to use it we must have a valid location block.
 You will notice none such exists explicity.
 However, the match all location block `location /` will catch this and send it to the upstream go app.
 Here we are grabbing the body from the deployment info response which is the fake version we will use as part of our cache key to identify if there has been an update to the code.

-`ngx.var.uri`: This is the equivalent of the `$uri` variable, but in lua context.
+`ngx.var.uri`: This is the equivalent of the `$uri` variable, but in Lua context.
 It is just the path being requested in this block.

 `vars = { version = deployment_version }`: Here we must pass the deployment version through to the "/get-asset" location block so that we may use it in a cache key.